kcal-app/kcal/README.md

         cp .env.example .env

+    At a minimum:
-    Set the `APP_KEY` to the value generated in the previous step and the `APP_URL` to match the host configured in nginx.
+    - Set `APP_KEY` to the value generated in the previous step.
+    - Set `APP_URL` to match the host configured in nginx configuration.
+    - Set the `DATABASE_` values to the configured credentials.

 1. Run initial app installation/bootstrap commands.